Surajkumar4-source/Job-Scheduler-with-Priority-and-Concurrency-Limitation-Script/README.md

 ## Features

-### 1. Job Priority Management:
-*Jobs are executed based on their assigned priority (the lowest number is the highest priority).*
+1. **Job Priority Management:** Jobs are executed based on their assigned priority (the lowest number is the highest priority).

-- Concurrency Limitation:

-     - Limits the number of jobs that can run concurrently, preventing the system from being overloaded.
+2. **Concurrency Limitation:** Limits the number of jobs that can run concurrently, preventing the system from being overloaded.

-- Dynamic Job Management:

-    - Continuously checks for running jobs, ensuring no more than the specified number of jobs run at once.
+3. **Dynamic Job Management:** Continuously checks for running jobs, ensuring no more than the specified number of jobs run at once.

-- Job Execution:

-     - The script supports any command passed to it, allowing flexibility in what jobs can be executed.
+4. **Job Execution:** The script supports any command passed to it, allowing flexibility in what jobs can be executed.